nikolaydubina/go-binsize-treemap/README.md

 $ go tool nm -size <binary finename> | go-binsize-treemap > binsize.svg
 ```

+## Disclaimer

+Should you be worried about your binary size?
+In 2022, few secon videos of cats on tiktok are larger than your binary.
+So probably, you should not worry too much about it.
+However, this tool can be useful if you studying compiler (thinks like interfaces, types, etc.)
+This can be also useful if you want to study wich 3rd party dependencies are getting included and take lots of binary size.
+Next, this can be useful if you are doing `cgo` and want to see how much of C vs Go is included.
+Finally, I build this in spare time as another usecase for treemap tooling I built before.

 _<b><p align="center">github.com/gohugoio/hugo</p></b>_
 _<p align="center">62MB, this famous example of large Go project</p>_
 ![](./docs/hugo.svg)